 NYCEDC President Maria Torres-Springer and local elected officials announced the selection of the YMCA of Greater New York to construct a state-of-the-art recreational facility in the Edenwald neighborhood of the Bronx.

 NYCEDC today announced that it will partner with The Doe Fund to expand its Quality of Life (QOL) program, which will employ formerly homeless, formerly incarcerated and low-income individuals to work on a range of City-led initiatives

-NYCEDC, in partnership with the City University of New York (CUNY), today announced the launch of the International Innovators Initiative (IN2NYC), the first municipal program in the nation designed to help international entrepreneurs access visas so they can create jobs in the United States.
-IN2NYC will help up to 80 selected entrepreneurs gain access to the visas they need to grow their businesses in New York City, and is projected to create more than 700 jobs for New Yorkers in the first three years alone.
+New York City Economic Development Corporation (NYCEDC) today announced a “last call” for applications for its International Innovators Initiative (IN2NYC) program in partnership with the City University of New York (CUNY).
+IN2NYC is the first municipal program in the nation designed to help international entrepreneurs access visas so they can create jobs in the United States.
+In its first three years, IN2NYC will support up to 80 entrepreneurs and is projected to create more than 700 new jobs for New Yorkers.

 The New York City Economic Development Corporation (NYCEDC) today announced that based on an analysis of seasonally adjusted job numbers for June 2016 by the New York State Department of Labor, New York City added 26,400 private sector jobs in June 2016.
 The analysis also showed that New York City’s unemployment rate fell from 5.1 percent to 5.0 percent during the month of June.
 New York City’s unemployment rate was 5.5 percent in June 2015.